GitauHarrison/notes/file_upload_in_flask.md

 This article covers:

 1. Accepting file uploads
+2. File Submissions in Flask
-2. Securing uploaded files
+3. Securing uploaded files
-3. Consuming uploaded files
+4. Consuming uploaded files

 **NOTE: The assumption is you have a basic understanding of how to create forms manually, as I will not be reviewing manual creation of files, but rather focus on how to render forms that are styled using `flask-bootstrap`.**